verdigris/splat/README.rst

 Beep
 ----

-Here's a very small **Splat** example which creates a 440Hz sound for 1 second, with fade-in and fade-out:
+Here's a very small **Splat** example which creates a 440 Hz sound for 1 second, with fade-in and fade-out, and saves it in a file:

 .. code-block:: python